kiboschool/course-c4s-writing/src/communicating-for-success/course-structure-and-expectations.md

 ---

-Communication skills refer to the ability to effectively exchange information, ideas, and thoughts through speaking, writing, and other forms of communication.
+Communication skills refer to the ability to effectively exchange information, ideas, and thoughts through speaking, writing, and other means.

 There are several types of communication skills, including: